juodyalmohideb-source/MajorFit-ML-Academic-Major-Suitability/README.md

 * Academic Performance
 * Major Choice
 * Career Alignment
-* Target

-The target variable represents the suitability classification.
+The target variable represents major suitability:

+* 0 – Suitable
+* 1 – Neutral
+* 2 – Not Suitable

 Data Preprocessing

-The following preprocessing steps were applied:

-* Loaded the dataset using Pandas.
+The dataset was prepared before model training by:

-* Checked for missing values.
+* Checking for missing values
-* Filled missing values using the mode when necessary.
+* Filling missing values using the mode when necessary
-* Removed duplicate records.
+* Removing duplicate records
-* Checked the data types.
+* Checking data types
-* Separated the input features from the target variable.
+* Separating the input features from the target variable

-The dataset was already numerically encoded before model training.
+* Splitting the data into 80% training and 20% testing sets using stratified sampling

 Methodology

-The machine learning workflow includes:
+The project followed a machine learning workflow that included:

-1. Data Preprocessing
+1. Data Understanding
-2. Train-Test Split
+2. Data Preparation
+3. Exploratory Data Analysis
-3. Model Training
+4. Model Training
-4. Model Evaluation
+5. Model Evaluation
-5. Hyperparameter Tuning
+6. Hyperparameter Tuning
-6. Model Comparison

-The dataset was divided into training and testing sets using an 80/20 split with stratification.
+7. Prediction and Deployment

 Machine Learning Models

-Three classification algorithms were implemented:
+Three classification models were implemented:

 Logistic Regression